I beg to move,

 Among the cut and thrust of everyday politics, it is all too easy to forget that we are privileged to serve in an institution with such a distinguished history.
 Our outgoing Serjeant at Arms has certainly embodied that.
 It is an office with deep roots, and life for past Serjeants has never been straightforward, whether enforcing the Speaker’s order within the early modern Chamber or, in the 20th century, working to continue our parliamentary democracy amid the rubble of the blitz.
 During the raid of May 1941, almost 1,500 people were killed and the Palace itself was hit more than a dozen times.
 Members then looked to the Serjeant at Arms to take a leading role in organising temporary arrangements so that the House could continue to sit and that our democracy could prevail.

-It is in that tradition and with that spirit that Kamal himself showed great resolve when the House again found itself under attack in 2017.
+In that tradition and with that spirit, Kamal himself showed great resolve when the House again found itself under attack in 2017.
 With reports of an attacker within the estate, and in the face of evident danger, Members present at the time reported that Kamal conducted himself with the dignity and authority we would expect, remaining in the Chamber throughout and supporting Members while the building was locked down.

 We are grateful to all those who undertake to protect us as we go about our role of representing constituents.
 As we conduct our proceedings, we are reminded that there are times when our democracy has to be protected by actions as well as by words.
 That is why I hope that, as he steps down to spend more time with his wife and two boys, Kamal will look back with great pride on the years in which he played his part in fulfilling those responsibilities.
 During his time with us, he, too, has contributed to the history of this place by serving us right here in this Chamber, the very cradle of our democracy.